-The UK Fiance visa category is for engaged partners of British citizens, persons with indefinite leave to remain in the UK or limited leave to remain under Appendix EU or Appendix ECAA who wish to enter the UK and marry within 6 months of their arrival.
-An application for a UK Fiance visa must be made from outside the UK.
+The UK Fiance Visa is for engaged partners of British or Irish citizens, persons who are settled in the UK, persons with pre-settled status, persons with a Turkish Businessperson or Turkish Worker visa and persons with refugee status or humanitarian protection who wish to enter the UK and marry within 6 months of their arrival.
+An application for a UK Fiance Visa must be made from outside the UK.

 - You are both over the age of 18;

 - You intend to marry within six months of your arrival in the UK;